AmitKravchik/global-immigration-attitudes-analysis/README.md

+# From Headlines to Policy: Uncovering Media Narratives on
+Immigration Through a Global Lens
-# Data Analysis and Visualization of GDELT Tone Chart Data
+## Data Analysis and Visualization of GDELT Tone Chart Data

 This repository provides a comprehensive solution for analyzing media tone using data from the [GDELT Project](https://www.gdeltproject.org/).
 At its core, the project consists of two major components: